securitykiss-com/rfw/README.rst

 See `rfwgen README <config/deploy/README.rst>`__ for more details.

-Fill blanks in configuration file /etc/rfw/rfw.conf
+Fill blanks in configuration file /etc/rfw/rfw.conf and /etc/rfw/white.list.

 Run in verbose mode with default config file::